Thinkofname/thinkofname.github.io/_posts/2017-12-29-december-change-log.md

 ### Minor things

 * Had to use more bits for positions with networking due to rounding issues causing pathfinding to fail.
-There might be a better solve this without increasing it but I haven't got the time to research this.
+There might be a better way to solve this without increasing it but I haven't got the time to research this.
 * Simplified script handling for rooms.
 Previously I supported customizing the method name prefix for room scripts so that multiple rooms could be in a single file.
 Every room used the same prefix and due to the number of methods now having multiple rooms in one file would be really messy.
 The prefix has been removed.
-* The `Bitable` type has been removed
+* The `Bitable` type has been removed.
   For networking the `Bitable` trait was used to allow types to be encoded into packets with control at the bit level instead of byte. `delta-encode` can be set to always encode a type effectively